 We take courage in both hands and claim that one of these technologies is winning it.
 Which one?

-Node.js and Python are among the most popular technologies for back-end development.
+Node.js and Python are among the most popular technologies for backend development.
 The rule has it that there is no better or worse programming language, and that everything depends on the preferences of a particular developer.
-Yet, in this article, we’ll take our courage in both hands and claim that one of these technologies – Node.js vs. Python – is winning it.
+Some languages are better for real-time applications on the web.
+Others are more powerful for various types of scientific applications.
+Yet, in this article, we’ll take our courage in both hands and claim that one of these technologies – Node.js vs. Python – is winning it, being a more ideal language for development.
 Which one?
 Let’s see.

 The comparison criteria that we’re going to consider are: